NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 200 to 220
 - Guard: 1600 to 1760
 - Grabbable Moves: 6A(A), 8A, 2A, JA
+- Ring Combo
+  - 5A = 5BB(A)
+  - 8A = 8A
+  - 6A = Flames
+  - 2A = 2A
+  - 4A = 4A
+- 5B(B)
-- 5B(B) hitbox appears and disappears one frame later; better advantage on block; move ends sooner
+  - Hitbox appears and disappears one frame later
+  - Better advantage on block
+  - Move ends sooner
 - 6B can follow up on whiff
 - 6B(B)
   - Has less endlag
   - Can follow up into A on whiff
   - Recovery animation adjusted
+- 2B
+  - Can continue to 2B(A) on whiff
+  - Does one more damage
-- 2B can continue to 2B(A) on whiff; does one more damage; last active frame has less lift
+  - Last active frame has less lift
+- 2B(B)
+  - Is spinning knockback
+  - Less lift
-- 2B(B) is spinning knockback, less lift; A transition made later
+  - A transition made later
 - 2BB(B) ends sooner
+- 2BB(A)
+  - Comes out later
-- 2BB(A) comes out later; does ring combo
+  - Does ring combo
+- 2BB(B) to 2BBB(B)
+  - Transitions two frames faster
-- 2BB(B) to 2BBB(B) transitions two frames faster; first hit has slightly more lift
+  - First hit has slightly more lift
 - 2BBB(B) links into the second hit better
 - 2B(A) damage increased by 2
+- 2BA(B)
+  - Has more lift
-- 2BA(B) has more lift, hitbox duration adjusted to juggle better, ends much sooner
+  - Hitbox duration adjusted to juggle better
+  - Ends much sooner
 - 2BAB(B) damage increased from 23 to 25
+- 8B
+  - Strong on block
-- 8B strong on block; hitbox stays out one more frame
+  - Hitbox stays out one more frame
 - 8B(A) transition made 8 frames slower
 - RB made untechable frame 22 to the end
 - 5A charged time reduced from 10f to 8f
 - 6A damage decreased by one damage
 - 6A(A) goes to ring combo
+- 4A
-- 4A acts like a normal counter, still works against projectiles
+  - Acts like a normal counter
+  - Still works against projectiles
+- Act4A
+  - Is unblockable
+  - Cannot be grabbed
-- Act4A is unblockable; cannot be grabbed; high crushes frame 14 instead of frame 1; hitbox comes out one frame later
+  - High crushes frame 14 instead of frame 1
+  - Hitbox comes out one frame later
+- 2A
-- 2A 2A does not lift on block; changed from 3 hits at 8 damage each to 8 hits at 3 damage each
+  - Does not lift on block
+  - Changed from 3 hits at 8 damage each to 8 hits at 3 damage each
+- 8A
+  - Does chip damage
+  - Made strong
+  - Lifts on block
-- 8A does chip damage, made strong, lifts on block; when done in a string goes to ring combo
+  - When done in a string goes to ring combo
 - RA(A) is ring combo
+- JA
-- JA staggers on hit and damage adjusted, appears one frame sooner; lift slightly increased
+  - Staggers on hit and damage adjusted
+  - Appears one frame sooner
+  - Lift slightly increased
 - JY added
 - 5X
   - Starts up one frame slower
   - Ends 3 frames later
   - 7 frames less super freeze
   - Hitboxes adjusted to be on front elbow and front knee
+- GRKnJ
+  - Travels one frame slower
-- GRKnJ travels one frame slower; appears further back
+  - Appears further back
-- Ring Combo: 5A = 5BB(A); 8A = 8A; 6A = Flames; 2A = 2A; 4A = 4A
 - Flip kick faster recovery on hit or block only

 ### Jiraiya